isomerpages/moe-riversidesec2/_ccas/Co–Curricular Activities.md

 <img style="width:57%" alt="malay dance" src="/images/dance-malay.png"></a></td>
 	</tr>
 	<tr>
-    <td style="border: 1px solid black" class="tg-0lax">As the vice-chairperson of Riverside NPCC, I have had the privilege to lead my CCA to greater heights as well as organise key events such as the Combined Uniformed Groups Activity.
-This allowed me to further hone my leadership skills as well as strengthen my relationship with my fellow squadmates.
-I am very thankful for this memorable journey alongside my CCA mates. - Murugesan Vaishnavi</td>
+    <td style="border: 1px solid black" class="tg-0lax">Indian Dance has given me many opportunities to grow as a dancer and a leader.
+My fellow dancers and I learned the different types of choreography for dance performances.
+Our training sessions that led up to our performances were sometimes fraught with challenges.
+However, we continued to train hard and did not give up.
+At the end of each day, we would still put up a riveting performance.
+I feel so proud to be a part of Riverside’s Indian Dance! - Anandakannan Rezma</td>
-		<td style="border: 1px solid black" class="tg-0lax">As the vice-chairperson of Riverside NPCC, I have had the privilege to lead my CCA to greater heights as well as organise key events such as the Combined Uniformed Groups Activity.
-This allowed me to further hone my leadership skills as well as strengthen my relationship with my fellow squadmates.
-I am very thankful for this memorable journey alongside my CCA mates. - Murugesan Vaishnavi</td>
+		<td style="border: 1px solid black" class="tg-0lax">My CCA experience with Malay Dance has been very enriching.
+Firstly, my CCA members are very fun to be with.
+I have forged many beautiful memories with them.
+Secondly, as the vice-chairperson of Malay Dance, I am given many opportunities to lead my fellow dancers at various events and performances.
+This has helped me to understand what leadership is.
+I am thankful for all these opportunities to pursue my passion in Malay Dance. - Naimi Irdina Binti Mohamed Isfar</td>
 	</tr>
 	<tr>
     <td style="border: 1px solid black" class="tg-0lax"><a href="/co-curriculum/co-curricular-activities/visual-and-performing-arts/modern-dance/">